Asanjena/app/CICD.md

  ![Alt text](images/CICD_Pipeline.webp)

  1.Code is developed locally.
 Once it's developed, we set up ssh locally and push the code/ what we have developed to e.g. a repo on github.
 We then need something to test the code using an automation server.
 But before this, we need something to notify us when a change has been made and pushed.
-This is known as a web hook.
+This is known as a webhook.

  A webhook is a mechanism that allows real-time communication between two systems, enabling one system to send automated notifications or data to another system based on certain events or triggers